BaileyGingerTechnology/PackerSystems/README.md

     - I need to research some AD PowerShell tricks to better mess up this box

 ### CCDC:

-So I already know that getting a faithful CCDC environemnt to be built through an automated process is going to be extremely difficult.
-The things they do to those boxes make grown men cry (literally).
-But I shall do the best I can.

 Creds for all these boxes is going to be "administrator" and "password" for Linux and "GingerTech" and "password" on Windows.